MatoKamenicky/fin-news-sentiment/README.md

 A **Python project** for scraping financial news, performing sentiment analysis, storing results in a Supabase database, and visualizing insights through a web app.

-The system automatically collects fresh financial news every **6 hours**, analyzes the sentiment of each article, and stores the results in a structured database.
+The system automatically collects fresh financial news at 7:30, 9:30, 12:00, 15:30, 18:00, analyzes the sentiment of each article, and stores the results in a structured database.
 Visualization tools then provide clear insights into market trends, helping users make more informed investment and financial decisions.

 Automated scraping and scheduled updates are powered by **GitHub Actions**, ensuring the pipeline runs seamlessly without manual intervention.